CodyHai/HoundMedia/README.md

 Open:
 http://localhost:8080/

-How the Database is Stored
+How the Database is Stored:
 The project uses Java Serialization to save user data into a file called users.db.

 File Location: